- Department of Economics

 An Honours B.A. in Economics is the normal requirement, although students holding an ordinary B.A., whether in economics or another discipline, may also be eligible for admission.
 Students judged by the Admissions Committee to have deficiencies in their preparation in economics may be admitted to a Qualifying year in which they undertake advanced undergraduate work.

-Students who have not previously passed a suitable course in statistics must take the undergraduate Honours Statistics course, ECON 257D1/ECON 257D2.
+Students who have not previously passed a suitable course in statistics must take the undergraduate Honours Statistics course, ECON 257D1/D2.
 Students are also expected to have completed or to complete three terms of introductory calculus and at least one term of linear algebra.

-If your education has been interrupted or if you do not have an undergraduate or graduate degree in economics from a Canadian university, you must take the Graduate Record Examination (General Test) and arrange for your scores to be sent to us.
-Note: The Graduate Management Admission Test (GMAT) cannot be substituted for the GRE.
-McGill University’s institutional code is 0935.
-The Department of Economics’ code is 1801.
-For more information about the GRE, please visit their website.
+If your education has been interrupted or if you do not have an undergraduate or graduate degree in economics from a Canadian university, you must take the Graduate Record Examination (GRE; General Test) and arrange for your scores to be sent to us.

-The application deadlines listed here are set by the Economics Department and may be revised at any time.
+Application opening dates are set by Enrolment Services in consultation with Graduate and Postdoctoral Studies (GPS), while application deadlines are set by the Economics Department and may be revised at any time.
 Applicants must verify all deadlines and documentation requirements well in advance on the appropriate McGill departmental website; please consult the list at www.mcgill.ca/gps/contact/graduate-program.

 Admission to graduate studies is competitive; accordingly, late and/or incomplete applications are considered only as time and space permit.